fazo96/ipfs-boards/README.md

 1. run this in a terminal `API_ORIGIN="localhost:8080" ipfs daemon`
 1. open [this](http://localhost:8080/ipfs/QmPmqUP5bYUme6V45n4BzPTp6BM1wwX2nGsh5ttpC5qg1C) in your browser
 1. You're all set!

+__Note:__ a javascript implementation of IPFS is in progress.
+As soon as it's done, you will not need go-ipfs anymore and this application will truly run in the browser without external dependencies.

 ### Additional information